 This was partly due to my MA in Visual Art at Aberystwyth and my dissertation on the Italian artist Pietro Annigoni (1910-88) and post-war Britain.
 It was followed by a Council of Europe Higher Education Scholarship to further my painting, drawing and printmaking skills in Florence in 1989-90.

-My painting media are oil, acrylic and watercolour.
-My drawing ones are chalk pastel, pencil and charcoal.
+My principal painting media are oil, acrylic and watercolour (although I have also used oil tempera in the past) .
+My main drawing ones are chalk pastel, pencil and charcoal (and I have occasionally used ink and silverpoint).
 Sometimes I combine some of these and I have used and incorporated other media too, including photography and printmaking.